NCHUEEmonkey/YOLOv5-on-Pynq-ZU_custom-model/README.md

 ## Requirements

 - Pynq-ZU FPGA Board
-- Vitis AI 1.4 or later
+- Vitis AI 3.5 or later
 - Python 3.7 or later
 - PyTorch for model conversion
-- ONNX for intermediate model representation
 - Xilinx's tools for compilation

 ## Setup